Zipcoder/reveal-slides.tcus/md/concurrency-synchronous.md

 #### ReentrantLock Overview
 * Also known as _mutual exclusion Lock_
 * `java.util.concurrent.locks.ReentrantLock` is a built-in java-class that provides synchronization to methods while accessing shared resources.
-* Key features:
-  * Ability to lock interruptibly
-  * Ability to timeout while waiting for lock
-  * Ability to create fair lock
-  * API to get list thread of waiting for lock
-  * Flexibility to try for lock without blocking

 -
 #### ReentrantLock Tidbits